 Jessica is an NNPN Affiliated artist and was 2016-2017 National Directors Fellow with the Eugene O'Neill Theater Center, NNPN, the Kennedy Center, and SDCF.
 She was the 2015-2016 Phil Kent Directing Fellow at the Alliance Theatre in Atlanta, GA.

-She is a proud graduate of the Yale School of Drama, where she received her MFA in Directing.
-Projects there include: The Seagull by Anton Chekhov, Shakespeare’s Twelfth Night, and the new hip-hop musical The Children by Phillip Howze.
-She served as the Co-Artistic Director of the 2014 Yale Summer Cabaret, producing and directing a season of adventurous and daring work by contemporary American playwrights.
+She is a graduate of the Yale School of Drama, where she received her MFA in Directing.
+Projects there include: The Seagull by Anton Chekhov, Shakespeare’s Twelfth Night, and the hip-hop musical The Children by Phillip Howze.

 She was the Co-Artistic Director of the 2014 Yale Summer Cabaret, and programmed a season celebrating 'Voices at the Forefront of American Theatre' including work by Jackie Sibblies Drury, Will Eno and Erin Courtney.

 While at YSD, she was also a co-founder, deviser and performer for Guided Tour, a site-specific, immersive live tour event, providing fictional tours of real spaces on the Yale campus in New Haven.